qwaneu/qwaneu.github.io/_drafts/tdd-naming-tests.md

     ...
 ```

+`pytest` uses naming conventions to find test classes and test functions, which
+clutters the names a bit.

 Testing frameworks that use a spec based format provide more options to use
 descriptions for test.
-They allow for grouping tests and providing a
+They allow for grouping tests and providing a description
-description for a group of tests.
-Here's another example from the Online Agile
+for a group of tests.
+Here's another example from the Online Agile Fluency
-Fluency Diagnostic application, from the front end component this time.
-It has
+Diagnostic application, from the front end component this time.
+It also has a
-a Facilitator domain class representing the facilitator of a workshop.
+Facilitator domain class representing the facilitator of a workshop.
 The
-behaviour of Facilitator includes validating inputs:
+behaviour of this Facilitator class includes validating inputs:

 ```js
 describe('Facilitator', () => {